PhenoAI/pheno-docs/markdowns-expanded/044-sex_specific_factors/044-sex_specific_factors.md

 ### Summary of available data
 <!-- for the data browser -->
-The data consists of 5 data frames relfecting the survey data sources where information related to sex-speicific factors was collected from.
+The data consists of 5 data frames relfecting the survey data sources where information related to sex-specific factors was collected from.

 ### Relevent links